vortex-exoplanet/VIP/paper.md

     [@Lafreniere:2007] was added;
     - an annular version of the non-negative matrix factorization algorithm is now available [@Lee:1999; @Gomez:2017];
-    - besides median-ADI, the `medsub` routine now also support median-SDI.
+    - besides median-ADI, the `medsub` routine now also supports median-SDI.

 We refer the interested reader to release descriptions and GitHub [announcements](https://github.com/vortex-exoplanet/VIP/discussions/categories/announcements)